waqasraz/code-context/README.md

 - `--ignore <PATTERN>`: Glob patterns for files/directories to ignore (repeatable)
 - `--show-tree`: Include a directory tree structure in the output
 - `--use-embeddings`: Use embedding-based relevance detection for more accurate results
+- `--use-hybrid`: Use hybrid approach combining embeddings with keywords and path relevance (default: true)
+- `--no-hybrid`: Disable hybrid relevance detection and use pure embeddings or keywords
 - `--embedding-model <MODEL>`: Model to use for embeddings (default: "nomic-embed-text")
 - `--embedding-url <URL>`: URL for embedding API (default: "http://localhost:11434/api/embeddings")